|Nutrition Facts (per serving)|

 Pour the strained cranberry sauce mixture into jars.

-Let the cranberry sauce cool and then refrigerate until chilled.
+Let the cranberry sauce cool and then refrigerate until chilled and set, at least 2 hours.
 Unmold and slice for serving.

 - To make unmolding easier, run some hot tap water over the jar and run a thin, flexible metal spatula around the inside of the jar.